By Marcia A. Daniel, Chief Client Officer, Ferrilli

 As such, cloud migration is not a time to reduce FTE; it’s an opportunity to leverage cost savings across the IT infrastructure to reinvest in people and get them trained up in other areas.
 More often than not, those people thrive in the new paradigm and exponentially increase the probability of a successful migration.

-The second way IT jobs change in the cloud is strategic.
+The second way higher education IT jobs change in the cloud is strategic.
 At a time when technology touches nearly every facet of higher education, nearly every department needs a partner that can help identify tools that enhance efficiencies and enrich the student experience.
 When IT staff no longer have to spend most of their time just “keeping the lights on” with maintenance, patches, and fixes, they are finally free to be those partners and drive innovation across the campus.

 They can take the time needed to truly understand the challenges faced by the enrollment officers, advisors, registrars, and countless other roles.
 They can help identify solutions that map to the enterprise architecture the institution is seeking to implement.
 And they can then help assess the myriad vendors in that space to ensure selection of a partner that is the right fit.